zabertech/zaber-examples/src/motion_input_shaping/README.md

 - All shaped movement commands have an optional acceleration parameter.
 If this parameter is not specified, the current acceleration setting will be queried from the device prior to performing each move.
 For maximum speed it is recommended to specify this value as it reduces communication overhead.
 - Shaped movement commands will adjust the [motion.decelonly](https://www.zaber.com/protocol-manual#topic_setting_motion_decelonly) setting.
 The `reset_deceleration()` method can be used to restore this value.
 No other trajectory settings are adjusted.

-### The ShapedAxisStream Class
+### ShapedAxisStream Class

-Input shaper using [streams](https://software.zaber.com/motion-library/docs/guides/streams) to send a trajectory generated by convolving impulses with trapezoidal motion.
+This class uses [streams](https://software.zaber.com/motion-library/docs/guides/streams) to send more complicated input shaped trajectories that are generated by convolving shaper impulses with trapezoidal motion.
 The most basic shaper is the ZV shaper which is described in [Zero Vibration Shaping](https://www.zaber.com/articles/input-shaping-for-vibration-reduction#Zero_Vibration_Shaping).

+The shapers implemented through this method can operate over any range of move distances.
+They independently remove vibrations during acceleration and deceleration so the smoothness during the move is also improved.
+More complex shaper types can also be used to create a shaper with a wider frequency window to make it more tolerant to errors in the system's resonant frequency.
+For a more detailed explanation of shaper types the benefits of each, please see [input_shaper_types.md](input_shaper_types.md).

+Performing a shaped move using streams requires 3 commands to be sent for each acceleration step in order to set the speed limit, acceleration, and end position of each segment.
+There are also commands to initialize the stream.
+This communication overhead will cause a delay between requesting a move and the move starting.
+The number of acceleration steps increases with more complex shapers resulting in longer delays.

 The general class usage is shown below.

 Importing the class (Python):